 To stick with the spirit of Twitter, here are descriptions of what’s needed in each section of your business plan in under 140 characters:

 - Value Proposition: Describe the gist of your business.
 Hone in on what you do and what’s special about it.
-(See: Writing a Mission Statement)
+(See: Creating a Unique Value Proposition)

 - Market Need: No market need=no need to market your product.
 If unsure, ask (potential) customers why they like your product.
 You’ll get your answer.
 (See: Know Your Industry Before You Start Your Business)